geezorg/yeha/README.md

 The contents of this project were contributed to Unicode's [CLDR](https://cldr.unicode.org/) effort and new work continued there.
 This repository is here for archival purposes only.

+A small companion [website](https://yeha.sourceforge.net/) was also created for the original project.